helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+= 2.7.28 - September 13, 2024 =
+* 	Fixed: Info Box - Selector for icon hover style options
+* 	Fixed: Info List - Some of the style controls were not responsive
+* 	Fixed: Image Comparison - Divider width was not working for vertical layout
+* 	Fixed: Dual Heading - Default spacing between headings
+* 	Fixed: Counter - Position of prefix and suffix was not inline

 = 2.7.27 - August 20, 2024 =
 * 	Fixed: Gravity Forms - Submit Button styling options were not working when button is set to inline position
 * 	Fixed: Gravity Forms - Submit Button full width option